IWILZ/FS2020-LCD-Panel/README.md

 So when the current NAV radio provides also the DME, the LED could be switched-on and then pressing the yellow button the program could display on the "radio LCD": **the VOR frequency, its radial and the distance from the station**.

+## **The flight parameters**
+The second LCD just shows continuosly some flight parameters but 2 of them are displayed at short time intervals alternating one after the other.
+They are:
+1. vertical speed
+2. aircraft height over the ground (QFE)

+This is because in this way the progam can optimize the 2x16 characters using only a single screen.

 ## **Where to shop**
 1. Arduino Nano - https://www.amazon.it/gp/product/B01FRZW24O/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1